Mapepire-IBMi/Mapepire-IBMi.github.io/src/content/docs/guides/Runtimes/nodejs.md

 ### Pooling

-For typically production workloads, a connection pool should be used and created when in your apps startup process.
+For typical production workloads, a connection pool should be used and created when in your apps startup process.

-The pool has APIs so a free job can be accessed, or so you can just send a query to a free job.
+The pool provides APIs to access a free job or to send a query directly to a free job.

 ```ts
 const pool = new Pool({ creds, maxSize: 5, startingSize: 3 });